How to Make Great Money as a Freelance Translator

 MotaWord

 Register as a translator to get email invitations to work on projects.
-Work as much as you want whenever you want.
-Also has a mobile app you can use to track your activity and get notified when work is available.
+You can work as much as you want, whenever you want.
+The company also has a mobile app you can use to track your activity and get notified when work is available.

 Multilingual Connections

-Translation service company that hires freelancers to work from home.
-You can choose which projects to accept and work whenever as long as you hit your deadlines.
+A translation service company that hires freelancers to work from home.
+You can choose which projects to accept and work on whenever as long as you hit your deadlines.
 You get paid per project.

 OneHourTranslation.com